 Contact Information Program information is available from the Business Occupations Department at (505) 224-3811 or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
-For prerequisites and a recommended course sequence, turn the page...
-OFFICE ADMINISTRATION (Legal Concentration) DEGREE OR CERTIFICATE
+OFFICE ADMINISTRATION (Legal Concentration) DEGREE OR CERTIFICATE Certificate Prerequisites ENG 099 ● or Accuplacer Sentence Skills Score of 69 or equivalent (for BA 121 and A&S courses) ENG 100 ● or Accuplacer Sentence Skills Score of 85 or equivalent (for ENG 101) MATH 099 or Accuplacer Arithmetic Score of 57 or equivalent (for ACCT 111)

-RDG 099 or Accuplacer Reading Score of 69 or equivalent (for BA 113)

-(for ACCT 111) Degree Prerequisites ENG 100 or Accuplacer Sentence Skills Score of 85 or equivalent (for ENG 101) MATH 100A or Accuplacer Elementary Algebra Score of 76 or equivalent (for MATH 119) RDG 100 or Accuplacer Reading Score of 80 or equivalent (for all A & S courses)
+RDG 099 or Accuplacer Reading Score of 69 or equivalent (for BA 113) Degree Prerequisites MATH 100A or Accuplacer Elementary Algebra Score of 72 or equivalent (for MATH 119) RDG 100 or Accuplacer Reading Score of 80 or equivalent (for all A & S courses) Recommended Course Sequence for Full-time Students (Part-time Students should see an Advisor or Counselor to customize your educational plan.)
+Certificate requirement = 50 credits Degree requirement = 68-69 credits